 In September and October 2019, Cordelia gave a dozen concerts on tour with her orchestra in a repertoire of Italian Airs, "The violin sings Opera".

 She met her friend Didier Castell-Jacomin, pianist, and the Solistes d'Avignon at the Vincennes Auditorium in reductions of Mozart concertos.

-In the 2020-2021 season, Didier Castell-Jacomin and Cordelia will perform a Mozart concerto (violin and piano) within the season of the Orchestre National Avignon - Provence.
+2020-2021, Didier Castell-Jacomin and Cordelia will perform a Mozart concerto (violin and piano) within the season of the Orchestre National Avignon - Provence.